davekilian/davekilian.github.com/_posts/2016-06-21-design-fundamentals.markdown

 Nope!

-All that fancy code is actually pretty rare, and for good reasons.
-Most developers eventually realize that truly clever engineering isn't fancy code, but rather recasting the problem so fancy code is no longer needed.
+All that fancy code is actually pretty rare, and most experienced developers end up realizing that truly clever engineering isn't fancy code, but rather rotating the problem to the point fancy code is no longer needed.

-That said, when is fancy code really the right answer?
+If fancy code is rarely needed, when is it the way to go?
+To answer, we'll recast the question in a way that should look familliar:

+> Will adding infrastructure to accommodate change up front decrease the overall time cost for developing and maintaining my product?

+This is where things get fuzzy.
-When you come down to it, fancy code is a betting game.
-You're doing work now under the assumption that certain kinds of changes will be more likely than others in the future.
+Figuring out which changes to accommodate for is a betting game: you're doing work now in the hopes that certain kinds of changes will be more likely than others in the future.
-If you were right, those changes will be a cinch!

-But if you were wrong, the changes will be a much bigger burden to work around than if you didn't have them in the first place.
+If you were right, those changes will be a cinch; but if you were wrong, working around your unnecessary infrastructure will be a much bigger burden than if you hadn't done any extra work up front.

----

-Add here what was previously the design speculation section

-In the end, after declaring just how sure you need to be that fancy code will be worth it, provide a heuristic:

-> The code that has had the most (bugs, requirement changes, feature requests) is the most likely to have more (bugs, requirement changes, feature requests) in the future.

-But by default, the answer really is fancy code is never excusable until it's proven necessary.
-And even then, true cleverness is recasting the problem so that fancy code is no longer needed.

----

-TODO I also want to redraft a little so that we take for granted that you're solving the problem at hand at the entire article's scope, and scope down tradeoffs for technical decisions to just fewest bugs and shortest time.
-We already wrote that for the first subsection, we just need to work it into the top-level scope.

----

-The number of bugs in your code is linearly proportional to how much code you have.
-So less code is always better, if you can manage it.

-Adding infrastructure to your code can mean faster turnaround times for changes you expect you'll need to make.
-But adding infrastructure also means more code and more bugs, so adding more isn't always great.
-Then when is it a good idea?

-One heuritic: the code that has had the most (bugs, requirement changes, feature requests) is the most likely to have more (bugs, requirement changes, feature requests) in the future.

-So it's okay to start with a 'simple' draft for everything, and add infrastructure as soon as you see a recurring pattern of bugs and changes in a particular area of your codebase.

-Beyond that, you just need some experience and some good judgment ;-)

-## Whether to Guess

-Adding infrastructure is actually speculating in your software design.

-You can design up front to accommodate change, but you can't accommodate every possible change.
-One way or another, you're going to need to make educated guesses about what changes are likely, to accommodate for them in advance.
-(That's why the 'senior' developers on your team or usually more heavily embroiled in the business and user scenarios, whereas more junior developers often stick to the code itself).

-The thing about speculating is, once it comes time to make changes to the code:

-* If you were right, the change will be easy
-* If you were wrong, the change will be very expensive
+Usually the way to win the game is not to play: don't add infrastructure up front unless you are *extremely* confident the odds are in your favor.

+How confident would that be?
+Let's say you're speculating on an order-of-magnitude speedup/slowdown.
-For example, let's say if you speculate correctly, then when the time comes to make a change, it'll only take $\frac{1}{10}$th the time it would have taken had you not acommodated for the change up front.
-Let's also say if you're wrong, then when the time comes to make the change, it will take 10 times as long.
+In that case, if you guess correctly, then when the time comes to make a change, it'll only take $\frac{1}{10}$th the time it would have taken had you not anticipated the change up front; but if you're wrong, the future change will take 10 times as long.

-Then to break even, what's the necessary probability you speculated correctly?
+Then the break-even probability that you anticipated correctly would be:

-$p(\frac{1}{10}x) = (1 - p)(10x)$

-$\frac{1}{10}p = (1 - p)(10)$
+$p(\frac{1}{10}) = (1 - p)(10)$

 $\frac{1}{10}p = 10 - 10p$